Translate

 Child Care for Child Care Workers

 New Futures and other members of the New Hampshire Child Care Coalition worked to support SB 404, which provides child care workers with access to the New Hampshire Child Care Scholarship program as a proactive approach to addressing the statewide child care workforce shortage.
 This bill, which was heavily stripped down in the Senate, was revived by the House of Representatives’ Special Committee of Childcare to ensure the program was implemented.
-The Senate concurred with the House-amended version of SB 404, and the bill is now headed to the Governor’s desk.
-Once he signs it into law, more child care workers in the Granite State will receive automatic access to the New Hampshire Child Care Scholarship program beginning in January 2025.
+The Senate concurred with the House-amended version of SB 404, and the bill advanced to the Governor’s desk.
+Signed into law on August 2, more child care workers in the Granite State will receive automatic access to the New Hampshire Child Care Scholarship program beginning in January 2025.

 Resources for Child Care Centers

 The Child Care Coalition also supported SB 596, which will provide additional funding to child care centers caring for children with extra behavioral or developmental needs through the New Hampshire Child Care Scholarship program.
 The bill faced challenges in both the Senate and the House, and was ultimately tabled in the House by just one vote.
 However, recognizing the critical need for this legislation, the Senate amended HB 1202 to include the original language of SB 596.
-HB 1202 passed the Committee of Conference and the House and Senate chambers, and is now headed to the Governor’s desk.
-When signed into law, HB 1202 will help child care centers meet the needs of all children and safely maximize enrollment in their facilities, further addressing the state’s child care availability crisis.
+HB 1202 passed the Committee of Conference and the House and Senate chambers, and advanced to the Governor’s desk.
+Governor Sununu signed HB 1202 into law on August 23, which will help child care centers meet the needs of all children and safely maximize enrollment in their facilities, further addressing the state’s child care availability crisis.

 Child Care Immunization Requirements